 Fitbit for seniors without a smartphone?

-One common question about Fitbits and fitness trackers is that can you use it without a smartphone?
-I have good news for you, you can use the Fitbit Charge 3 even without a smartphone.
+One common question about Fitbits and fitness trackers is whether you can use them without a smartphone.
+I have good news for you!
+You can use the Fitbit Charge 5 even without a smartphone.

 The Fitbit uses Bluetooth, a form of wireless data connection, to synchronize data between the Fitbit app and the tracker.
 It’s definitely designed with smartphones in mind but it’s good to know you don’t necessarily have to have one to use the fitness tracker.

-You do need a computer, laptop or a tablet with a Bluetooth connection to activate the Fitbit.
+You do need a computer, laptop, or tablet with a Bluetooth connection to activate the Fitbit.
 Once the Fitbit is activated you can simply read the daily data from the tracker or read it through the Fitbit App on the computer.

-I hope you found this review useful and if you are thinking about buying a fitness tracker, I think the Fitbit Charge 3 is a good choice as I use it myself.
-If you have any questions please leave them in the comments section below and I will get back to you!
+I hope you found this review useful and if you are thinking about buying a fitness tracker, I think the Fitbit Charge 5 is a good choice.

 Fitness trackers are an easy and affordable way to get you moving and they help you monitor your progress and all sorts of interesting data about your body.
 I’m a bit of a “life hacker” and love gathering and analyzing data like heart rate variability, caloric consumption, weight change, and sleep habits and compare them to how I feel.